HIP24/Masterarbeit/masterthesis-documentation/docs/workflow/useful.md

 `git rm --cached documentation/test`
 <a href="https://kinsta.com/knowledgebase/gitignore-not-working/" target="_blank">How To Fix Gitignore Not Working</a>

+## Remove a commit but keep the changes in your working directory
+git reset --soft HEAD~1

 ## start_qemu.sh from everytwhere
 Script [start_qemu.sh](../salamander4/QEMU/start_qemu.sh) needs to be in `/home/sigma_ibo/Desktop/Masterarbeit/masterthesis-documentation/QEMU/`.
 ```